Margaret de Clare: Despenser War

 Hugh and Margaret were among the victims of their brother-in-law, Hugh the younger Despenser.
 In his rashness and greed for the Clare lands, he robbed Margaret of much of her rightful inheritance.
-In 1321, Hugh de Audley joined the other Marcher Barons in looting, burning, and causing general devastation to Despenser's lands which subsequently became the Despenser War.
+In 1321, Hugh de Audley joined the other marcher lords in looting, burning, and causing general devastation to Despenser's lands which subsequently became the Despenser War.
 Hugh was captured at the Battle of Boroughbridge in 1322, and was saved from a hanging thanks to the pleas of his wife.
 He was imprisoned, and two months later Margaret was sent to Sempringham Priory in Lincolnshire.
 She remained there until 1326, when Hugh escaped prison and she was released from Sempringham.

 Countess of Gloucester

 Hugh and Margaret were reunited sometime in 1326.
 In summer 1336, their only daughter, Margaret Audley, was abducted by Ralph Stafford, 1st Earl of Stafford.
-Her parents filed a complaint, but King Edward III of England supported Stafford.
+Her parents filed a complaint, but King Edward III supported Stafford.
 He appeased Hugh and Margaret by creating Hugh Earl of Gloucester.
 Margaret was henceforth styled Countess of Gloucester.